 Promoting Access, Equity, and Respect for All L&I Customers

-The Civil Rights Program strives to ensure L&I compliance with federal and state laws and regulations related to civil rights and discrimination against national origin, race, color, language, sex, gender, religion, age, disability, and other protected classes.
+The Civil Rights Program strives to ensure L&I complies with federal and state laws and regulations related to civil rights and discrimination against national origin, race, color, language, sex, gender, religion, age, disability, and other protected classes.

 Through impartial investigation, intervention, and education, we promote the highest standard of equity and integrity in the services offered by L&I and its paid providers.

 L&I is not associated with the Immigration and Naturalization Service; we do not accept language access services, even at no cost, from federal immigration enforcement authorities.
 We will not report any customer's immigration related information to the federal government or to a local police authority; it is our intent to ensure all of our customers are provided access to all our programs and services.

 File a civil rights discrimination complaint